selenium-cucumber/selenium-cucumber-ruby/doc/canned_steps.md

 	Then I switch to new window
 	Then I close new window
 	Then I switch to previous window
+	Then I switch to frame "(.*?)"
+	Then I switch to main window

 To interact with browser use following steps :